Expatria-Technologies/remora-flexi-hal/README_cdn.md

 # Remora Flexi-HAL

 This is a port of the excellent [Remora](https://github.com/scottalford75/Remora) firmware for the [Flexi-HAL](https://github.com/Expatria-Technologies/Flexi-HAL).

+Using this firmware with LinuxCNC requires a Raspberry Pi 4 or 5 (Pi 5 is recommended).
+A pre-configured Pi image is avilable in the [Releases](https://github.com/Expatria-Technologies/Flexi-Pi/releases) section of the [Flexi-Pi](https://github.com/Expatria-Technologies/Flexi-Pi) repository, where you will also find some setup notes in the [README](https://github.com/Expatria-Technologies/Flexi-Pi/blob/master/README_cdn.md).

 Different in this fork from the 'standard' Remora is the lack of a config file.
 The board has a well defined set of inputs and outputs, typically with a single function.
 Within the LinuxCNC component the 'pins' are named intuitively to attempt to make HAL configuration easier.
 Pins are defined in board_config.h and the modules loaded in main.cpp in an attempt to keep the modules unmodified for easier maintenance as they are developed upstream.